rootmos/h/README.md

 But even with these restrictions Alice can cause quite a bother:

 ### Enter [rlimits](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en)
-Now Alice is restricted to using a restricted set of syscalls and restricted to a pre-approved set of file-system operations on an equally pre-approved subset of the file-system tree.
+Now Alice is restricted to using a pre-approved set of syscalls and restricted to a pre-approved set of file-system operations on an equally pre-approved subset of the file-system tree.

 Her last-ditch effort is to execute a [Denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack).